febiosoftware/pyfebio/paper/paper.md

 and nested sub-elements.
 While long-established packages such as `ElementTree` and `lxml` exist for XML parsing and definition, a specialized package with predefined XML elements for FEBio model components was desired.
 To this end, `pyfebio` leverages the
 `pydantic-xml` package [@pydantic_xml] that extends the popular runtime static type checking library, `pydantic` [@Colvin_Pydantic_Validation_2025], for validated XML (de)serialization.
-In addition to type validation, this approach also allows the enforcement of custom constraints on model values when appropriate.
+In addition to type validation, this approach also allows for the enforcement of custom constraints on model values when appropriate e.g. an elastic modulus must be positive.
 When possible, default values are assigned to class attributes to reduce the amount of code required when defining an FEBio model.

-A small dependency set was utilized in `pyfebio` to minimize conflicts when integrating with the wider Python ecosytem, which contains a wealth of packages for scientific computing and numerical analysis.

 # Acknowledgements